nianticlabs/simplerecon/README.md

         0.921157 0.0521417 -0.385682 1.46821
         -0.0587002 -0.961035 -0.270124 1.51837

-`frame-000261.color.512.png` and `frame-000261.color.640.png` are precached resized version of the original image to save load and compute time during training and testing. `frame-000261.depth.256.png` is also a precached resized version of the depth map.
+`frame-000261.color.512.png` and `frame-000261.color.640.png` are precached resized versions of the original image to save load and compute time during training and testing. `frame-000261.depth.256.png` is also a precached resized version of the depth map.

 All resized precached versions of depth and images are nice to have but not